department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/personal-information/personal-information-revision/uat/uat-findings.md

 - 6/7 had very positive responses upon viewing the page.
 - The remaining participant thought it was fine and understood why these fields were needed.

-**Next step:** [Link to GH issue] that will address the problem or statement of why we won’t fix before launch

 ### Finding 2
 **Participants felt VA asks for this information to make Veterans feel comfortable and to minimize confusion.**
 - Some initially felt it was for medical rather than social reasons, and one felt it was also to contribute to demographic data.
-- All participants understood the health care aspect once they read more information about the fields.
+- All participants understood the health care aspect once they read more information about the fields, with a few wording elements that could be clarified.

 **Next step:** [Link to GH issue] that will address the problem or statement of why we won’t fix before launch